 The morning session of day one will review the reading and work participants have done since Level One using the screening tool with families.
 There will be the opportunity to reflect on the screening tool and build skills and confidence in knowing when and how it can be useful to use it.

-From here we will move on, to the BUSS assessment tool, spending the next three half days looking at how to assess tactile, vestibular and proprioceptive functioning in school age children and young people who have experienced developmental trauma.
-This will involve participants using the tool, as well watching assessments and hearing from families about their experiences, to study the professional usage of the BUSS model and the appropriate time to stage an intervention.
-Practitioners who have worked within the BUSS model, and their knowledge of the subject, will be integral to the training of Level Two and Level Three.
+From here, we’ll move onto the BUSS assessment tool, spending the next three half days looking at how to assess tactile, vestibular and proprioceptive functioning in school age children and young people who have experienced developmental trauma.
+This will involve participants having the chance to practise using the tool as well watching assessments and hearing from families about their experiences of the assessment and subsequent intervention.

-Over the four days, as participants become more skilled and confident in eliciting relevant information from the assessments and planning interventions, time will be devoted to recognising the correct time to stage a BUSS intervention.
-The importance of familial context, the timing of an intervention, the methodology applied and the timing of assessment will be carefully studied.
-Consideration will be given to situations where additional interventions may be needed before a family has the capacity to take part in a BUSS assessment.
+Over the four days, as participants become more skilled and confident in eliciting relevant information from the assessments and planning interventions, we’ll spend time thinking about when the right time for this kind of intervention might be.
+We’ll also think about the importance of the family context, and how to ensure that the timing of this intervention, the way the assessment is undertaken and how the intervention is paced and graded takes this context into account.
+Consideration will be given to situations when additional interventions may be needed before a family has the capacity to take part in a BUSS intervention.

 This course is not suitable for participants wishing to develop skills in sensory integration therapy with children who have sensory processing disorders.

-The Course is £720 per person for four days of training.
+The Level Two training costs £720 per person for the four days of training.

 As well as the advertised events, the team are always happy to discuss commissioned training.
 Please contact us on email@example.com